creeppak/kickin-it-online/README.md

 This repository is a demonstration of a scalable multiplayer game architecture using Unity & Photon Fusion 2.

-**Please note:** The demo is still a work-in-progress and is not fully functional.

 ![Metagame Screenshot](Markdown/main-menu.png)
 ![New arena WIP](Markdown/homeland.gif)

+Check out this short demo video to see it in action: [Demo Video](https://youtu.be/APnbyL-8Pvo)

 ## Overview

 This project is a multiplayer game built on a scalable architecture that reimagines the classic pong game (but is actually a Crash Bash clone).
 In this game:
 - One user creates a session.